gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 ## Addendum: A goroutine-aware D script

 At the beginning I mentioned that `self->t = timestamp` means we are storing the current timestamp in a thread-local variable.
-However, since in the general case, multiple goroutines run on the same thread concurrently, this variable gets overriden by multiple goroutines all the time, and we observe as a result some non-sensical durations (negative or very high).
+However, since in the general case, multiple goroutines run on the same thread concurrently, this variable gets overridden by multiple goroutines all the time, and we observe as a result some non-sensical durations (negative or very high).
 I also mentioned that the fix would be to store this variable in a *goroutine-aware* way instead.

 Well, the good news is, there is a way!